brysonsteck/riibalanced-patcher/SETUP.md

 Once everything has downloaded, you can add shortcuts on the desktop or Start Menu if you wish before clicking "Finish".

 ### Running the patcher on Cygwin

+If you have installed Cygwin already (i.e. not by using my guide above), make sure that `git` and `curl` is installed.

 Start Cygwin by using the shortcut(s) you made or by running the batch file where you installed it (probably `C:\cygwin64`), then you can clone the repository and run the script: